Compensation and Requirements

-All Poll workers will be paid $100 for Training paid within 30 days following the date of election.
-Training Ranges between 4-6 Hours and is Mandatory.
+All poll workers will be paid $100 for training, paid within 30 days following the date of election.
+Training ranges between 4–6 hours and is mandatory.
 Please note people who only show up for training but do not serve as a poll worker will only be compensated $25.00 for the training 30 days after the election.
 If poll workers leave early from training they will not be given a certificate of completion and need to attend another training.

 A. If at the time the county canvassing board meets it appears that a precinct board [election board] has not delivered the election returns to the county clerk, the county canvassing board shall immediately issue a summons to bring before it the delinquent precinct board [election board] together with the missing election returns.
 The summons shall be served by the sheriff, without cost to the county, and the members of the precinct board [election board] shall not be paid for their service on election day.